Hexagram 33遯Retreat

 — Legge (1882)

-Line 2 is the centred yin in the lower trigram and the line where the actor's discipline becomes structural rather than rhetorical.
+Line 2 is the centred yin in the lower trigram and the line where your discipline becomes structural rather than rhetorical.
 The image is precise: 黃牛之革 — the hide of a yellow ox.
 In the early Chinese symbolic vocabulary yellow is the centred colour and the ox is the most reliable working animal; a thong cut from its hide is the canonical picture of a binding that cannot be undone by persuasion, pressure, or escalation.
-The line is naming the moment when the actor's commitment to the chosen course must become unbreakable, and trusting that nothing the situation does next will be able to talk them out of it.
+The line names the moment when your commitment to the chosen course must become unbreakable — when you trust that nothing the situation does next will talk you out of it.

-For decision-makers this is the line of the founder who has decided the wind-down date and refuses to be redirected by the late-arriving term sheet, the executive whose resignation letter is already drafted and who declines the counteroffer without reopening the question, the operator who has set the boundary and treats every renegotiation request as confirmation that the boundary was the right one.
+This is the line of the person who has set the resignation date and refuses to be pulled back by a late, sweetened offer, the caregiver who has decided to stop and declines every plea to give it one more month, the negotiator who has fixed a walk-away point and treats each new inducement as confirmation the point was right.
 The hexagram is honest about the cost of breakable resolve.
-Retreats that the actor can be argued out of are retreats that get fought twice — once internally, once externally — and produce neither the dignity of staying nor the cleanness of leaving.
+A retreat you can be argued out of is a retreat that gets fought twice — once inside you, once outside — and produces neither the dignity of staying nor the cleanness of leaving.
 Line 2 names the centred yellow-ox discipline as the structural condition under which the retreat actually completes.

 係遯,有疾厲,畜臣妾吉。